r-hub/blog/content/post/2023-10-20-cliff-notes-about-cli/index.md

 -   `.run` means that the code in the message will be clickable!
 Best code hints ever!
 -   `.help` will have a clickable link to a help topic.
--   `.file` will have a clikable link to a file.
+-   `.file` will have a clickable link to a file.
 -   `.obj_type_friendly`, for instance `{.obj_type_friendly {mtcars}}`, prints an object in, well, a friendly way (thanks to Jon Harmon for reminding us about this one).

 It's well worth going through the list of classes at least once.